Esports Net Worth 2022: The Billion Dollar Opportunity of Esports

 This area also ties into the growing developments with Web3.0 and NFTs.
 NFTs in gaming look like a growing area, with major publishers like Microsoft working on integration in a metaverse with this technology.
 This is going to have an effect on their esports, which are now a large part of the market with their acquisition of Activision Blizzard.
 This is a development we’ll have to watch though, as 2022 may be too early to see this play out.

 Competitive gaming and esports are really more popular than it ever has been going into 2022.
 While new variants of the Coronavirus continue to shadow over in-person sporting events, most games have proven themselves capable of sustaining an audience online.
 With esports revenue expected to grow, this is a great time to be looking towards competitive gaming.

 Esports net worth $3 billion by 2022

 A Goldman Sachs report from late 2018 estimated the esports market would reach a total value of $3 billion by 2022.
-It pointed to Fortnite’s first year prize pool of $1 million and streamer Ninja’s $1 million valuation, as well as the $90 million deal Activision Blizzard signed with Twitch for Overwatch.
+It pointed to Fortnite’s first-year prize pool of $1 million and streamer Ninja’s $1 million valuations, as well as the $90 million deal Activision Blizzard signed with Twitch for Overwatch.